dmadison/ArduinoXInput_AVR/README.md

 # XInput USB Core for Arduino AVR

 The files in this repository allow you to emulate an Xbox gamepad (XInput) using a USB-capable Arduino microcontroller.
+Originally forked from [the official Arduino AVR core](https://github.com/arduino/ArduinoCore-avr).

 This is meant to be used in conjunction with the [ArduinoXInput library](https://github.com/dmadison/ArduinoXInput).